For further detail and information on this topic, current students and staff may use the >> Handbook <<Link opens in a new window

 As for your first year, you are strongly encouraged to continue enhancing your research and more generic skills.
 Opportunities will arise (e.g. presenting you work at a seminar group or workshop or externally at conferences) and these should be discussed with your supervisor.
 Opportunities for generic skills training are available from various sources and taking advantage of these should help you in your future career (see Transferable Skills).

-[A] A report, approximately 20 pages, that demonstrates your understanding of your research topic and of the progress you have made to date.
+[A] The report should demonstrates your understanding of your research topic and of the progress you have made to date.
 The precise format of this report can vary and could include one or more of the items from the non-exhaustive list below:

 - review of a book or mathematical papers,

 - notes on a proof of a difficult theorem,

 - draft of a proof of a new theorem,

 - a research paper.

 [B] Please also describe other academic activities you have carried out in the second year, including texts read, courses and conferences attended (including generic skills training), participation in seminars and study groups, etc.

 The purpose of the report is to provide evidence to a third party about: